 Credit card companies require merchants to be PCI compliant in order to meet the minimum data security standards designed to protect customer card information.
 The PCI Compliance fee … is based on the estimated number of transactions per year, and will be charged annually beginning in the 4th month of service: $35 for 1-24 transactions, $50 for 25-99 transactions, or $100 for 100+ transactions.
 Different fees may apply to merchants who process in excess of 20,000 transactions per year.

 Along with a hidden 3.91% rate, Intuit Merchant Services also charges a hidden annual PCI.

-Intuit’s popular Quickbooks account software is what causes many businesses to begin utilizing Intuit merchant services.
-It doesn’t take long before these businesses realize that the convenience of Quickbooks comes with a very hefty price tag.
+Intuit’s popular QuickBooks accounting software is what causes many businesses to begin utilizing Intuit merchant services.
+It doesn’t take long before these businesses realize that the convenience of QuickBooks often comes with a hefty price tag.

 Software applications, called Quickbooks plugins, exist that allow credit card processors other than Intuit to integrate with various versions of Quickbooks.
 These plugins allows businesses to enjoy the convenience that QuickBooks provides without having to utilize Intuit’s costly merchant services.